BCG-X-Official/sklearndf/sphinx/source/contribution_guide.rst

 	   :return float: output value

-Connverting notebooks to documentation with nbsphinx
+Converting notebooks to documentation with nbsphinx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- To hide a notebook cell from the generated documentation, add "nbsphinx": "hidden" to
-the metadata of the cell.
-To change the meatadata of a cell, in the main menu of the
-jupyter notebook server, click on *View -> CellToolbar -> edit Metadata.
+- To hide a notebook cell from the generated documentation, add "nbsphinx": "hidden" to the metadata of the cell.
+To change the metadata of a cell, in the main menu of the jupyter notebook server, click on *View -> CellToolbar -> edit Metadata*, then click on edit Metadata in the top right part of the cell.

-- To interpret a notebook cell as reStructuredText by nbsphinx, make a Raw NBConvert
-cell, then click on the jupyeter notebook server main menu to View -> CellToolbar ->
-Raw Cell Format, then chose ReST in the dropdown in the top right part of the cell.
+- To interpret a notebook cell as reStructuredText by nbsphinx, make a Raw NBConvert cell, then click on the jupyter notebook main menu to *View -> CellToolbar -> Raw Cell Format*, then choose ReST in the dropdown in the top right part of the cell.

 Building and releasing sklearndf